 Special assistance service at both airports

 There may be different access points at the airport for the assistance service, so call them in advance to find out which one you should go to.
-The staff will accompany you through each phase of airport procedure up until reaching the plane itself.
+The staff will accompany you through each phase of airport procedure up until reaching the plane itself, if you need it.
 You should check with the airline as to the chaperone facilities available for arriving flights so they may advise you of the options for when you land.

 Advice for checking in your wheelchair